sckott/baad_blog/ropensci.md

 # 2. Establish a data-processing pipeline

 If you're on twitter you may be familiar with the hash-tag [#otherpeoplesdata](https://twitter.com/search?q=%23otherpeoplesdata) -- added to tweets venting about the curious challenges of working with other peoples data.
 (We each have our own ways of preparing a dataset, but often the logic we bring to the problem may cannot be inferred from the spreadsheet alone.)
 For us, the trick to working with large amounts of #otherpeoplesdata was to establish a solid processing pipeline, and then focus on getting every new study into that pipeline.
-Once in the pipeline, a common set of operations is applied (Fig XX).
+Once in the pipeline, a common set of operations is applied (see figure).
 So the challenge for each new study was reduced from "transform into final output", to "get it into the pipeline".

-The following principles were appplied in establishin this pipeline.

 ![Work flow for building the BAAD.
 Data from each study is processed in the same way, using a standardised set of input files, resulting in a single database with a common format.](https://raw.githubusercontent.com/dfalster/baad/3c8ace94a913f4d6c914a244021742ab18a4d639/ms/Figure2.png)

+The following principles were applied in establishing our processing pipeline.

 ## Don't modify raw data files

 Raw data is holy.
 A back-of-the-envelope calculation suggests the data we are managing would cost about $17 million to collect afresh (in Australian dollars and pay rates) [^Cost].
 We decided early on that we would aim to keep the original files sent to us unchanged, as much as possible.
 In many cases it was necessary to export an Excel spreadsheet as a csv file, but beyond that, the file should be basically as it was provided.
 A limited number of actions were allowed on raw data files.
-These, included (click on links for examples) [incorporating an updated dataset from a contributor](https://github.com/dfalster/baad/commit/7d10aede58080d83d59fe3be5043829b15f0236b), [modifying line endings](https://github.com/dfalster/baad/commit/5bb9044e7e4b63ad2febca986ebf1e45f24cdd0e)[^line_endings], [removing a string of trailing empty columns](https://github.com/dfalster/baad/commit/ec82e83d1b50f4e6bc2df2a780d2bb1684530652), [correcting trvial spelling mistakes](https://github.com/dfalster/baad/commit/f284744d1e0562d2ec92eea898b7195cc6de1814), [removing special characters causing R to crash](https://github.com/dfalster/baad/commit/d22bc1ee1db3870a7e281de22862eaa1ced4ddd1), [making column names unique](https://github.com/dfalster/baad/commit/4c83c70eb965bfd9c3b7c30f88312e646476836b).
+These, included (click on links for examples) [incorporating an updated dataset from a contributor](https://github.com/dfalster/baad/commit/7d10aede58080d83d59fe3be5043829b15f0236b), [modifying line endings](https://github.com/dfalster/baad/commit/5bb9044e7e4b63ad2febca986ebf1e45f24cdd0e)[^line_endings], [removing a string of trailing empty columns](https://github.com/dfalster/baad/commit/ec82e83d1b50f4e6bc2df2a780d2bb1684530652), [correcting trivial spelling mistakes](https://github.com/dfalster/baad/commit/f284744d1e0562d2ec92eea898b7195cc6de1814), [removing special characters causing R to crash](https://github.com/dfalster/baad/commit/d22bc1ee1db3870a7e281de22862eaa1ced4ddd1), [making column names unique](https://github.com/dfalster/baad/commit/4c83c70eb965bfd9c3b7c30f88312e646476836b).

 The types of operations that were not allowed include data-transformations and creation of new columns -- these were all handled in our pipeline (see next point).